Updated November 2018

-Coupling specific language with breast augmentation photos are great tools that help your breast implant surgeon better understand your wants.
+Coupling specific language with breast augmentation photos and computer imaging are great tools that help your breast implant surgeon better understand your wants.

-Want more tips for your breast augmentation consultation?
+Get more tips before your breast augmentation consultation

-If you want additional tips for your breast augmentation consultation, our breast augmentation forum is the great way to start.
+Our breast augmentation forum is a great way to gather tips before your breast augmentation consultation.
 There, you can converse with real women who've gone through the process.
-They can tell you about the pitfalls and highlights of their own consultations, so you can get the most from the time spent with your surgeon.
+They can tell you about the pitfalls and highlights of their own consults, so you can get the most out of yours.

 For further insights, move over to our Q&A forum.
 Pose your consultation questions.
 Get answers from board-certified plastic surgeons.
 It's that simple.